panjf2000/ants/README.md

 ```

 ## Tune pool capacity
-You can change `ants` pool capacity at any time with `ReSize(int)`:
+You can tune the capacity of  `ants` pool at any time with `ReSize(int)`:

 ``` go
 pool.ReSize(1000) // Tune its capacity to 1000
 pool.ReSize(100000) // Tune its capacity to 100000
 ```

-Don't worry about the synchronous problems in this case, this method is thread-safe.
+Don't worry about the synchronous problems in this case, the function here is thread-safe (or should be called goroutine-safe).

 ## About sequence
-All the tasks submitted to `ants` pool will not be guaranteed to be processed in order, because those tasks distribute among a series of concurrent workers, thus those tasks are processed concurrently.
+All the tasks submitted to `ants` pool will not be guaranteed to be addressed in order, because those tasks scatter among a series of concurrent workers, thus those tasks are executed concurrently.

 ## Benchmarks